mykelcodex/personal/content/blog/elegant-api-with-laravel-api-resources.md

 }
 ```

-We want to transform the above API to satisfy the below condition:
+We want to transform the above API to satisfy the below conditions:

 * Remove `updated_at`
 * Transform `created_at` to human readable format